anicolaspp/HxFactory/README.md

 assert command.execute().equals("Hello Failure " + name + "!");
 ```

-Another good example is to use a fallback by calling a second command.
+Another good example is to use a fallback by calling the second command.

 Fallback: Cache via Network **HxFactory**
 ```java